 While your credit score does drop, you will eventually rebuild your credit, because you are not paying off debts for 10 years.
 In most cases, people who file bankruptcy and get back on their feet re-establish credit and have good scores in 5 years – and after 10 years, bankruptcy leaves your credit report and will not affect your score anymore.

 Do not believe the myths out there.
-If you feel that you are too far into debt to pay off your obligations, consult with a bankruptcy attorney from Hames, Anderson, Whitlow & O’Leary.
+If you feel that you are too far into debt to pay off your obligations, consult with a bankruptcy attorney.
 Our attorneys can help you decide if bankruptcy is right for you and assist you with the process.
+Contact us today for a no-obligation consultation.